appanp/naalaayiram/README.md

 # naalaayiram
-Group wiki for Namazhvar's Thiruvimozhi.
+Group wiki for Namazhvar's Thiruvaimozhi.

 The goal of this wiki is to: